NACHAMMAI-SN/Hackathon-25/README.md

    pip install -r requirements.txt
 3. **Run the app:**:
    streamlit run app.py
-3. **Open the web interface in your browser and interact with the deployed solution:**:
+3. **Open the web interface in your browser and interact with the deployed solution:**